Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 When planning your trip in search of the best place to ski in Italy, you might opt for one of the northern regions that faces east: Friuli Venezia Giulia has always represented an opening to neighboring cultures, a point of contact with Slovenia, with reciprocal influences with Austria and in general with Central and Eastern Europe.
 When it comes to mountain activities and places to practice alpine skiing, this region offers the most interesting things you could wish for to make the most of your vacation days among nature and snow-capped mountains.

-Certainly Tarvisio is considered to date the most famous and popular ski area in Friuli Venezia Giulia.
+Certainly Tarvisio is considered to date one of the most famous and popular ski areas in Friuli Venezia Giulia.
 Mt.
 Florianca and Mt.
 Lussari are constantly beaten by thousands of skiers at all levels of experience, immersed in the magic of breathtaking views among intricate forests, snow-covered trails and rocks overhanging the valleys.
 It is the largest complex in the region and hosts the Women's Alpine Ski World Cup every year.
 Among the 33 kilometers of slopes available, the Prampero Slope runs down to Camporosso with 1,000 meters of elevation gain.
 If you are then stimulated by activities at a more relaxed pace, you can indulge in cross-country skiing, snowshoeing and husky sleigh rides.

 The Piancavallo area has an area equal to 50 hectares of skiable trails, with 24 kilometers of slopes at altitudes ranging from 1,200 to 1,800 meters.
 There is also a long ring of trails for cross-country skiing and a whole range of sports facilities for skating and other winter sports.
 Related facilities also offer school camps, recreational areas for training beginners and children, and horseback riding excursion services.